Pandora – The World of Avatar: Design

-Disney and Lightstorm decided to set the land's timeline a generation after the warring conflict between the indigenous Na'vi and the Resources Development Administration (RDA) that sought to exploit Pandora for its unobtanium in the first film.
+Disney and Lightstorm decided to set the land's timeline generations after the warring conflict between the indigenous Na'vi and the Resources Development Administration (RDA) that sought to exploit Pandora for its unobtanium in the first film.
 According to the backstory, the Na'vi and humans have achieved peace and Alpha Centauri Expeditions (ACE)–a fictional tourism company–has partnered with the Na'vi to present Pandora as a new destination for ecotourism and scientific research.
 As a result, ACE established the Pandora Conservation Initiative to preserve and study the native Pandoran species.

 In September 2011, Cameron confirmed that a flying attraction featuring "3-D projections and creature designs that were cut from the original film" was a concept on the drawing board for the area.
 Pandora – The World of Avatar includes elements from the original Avatar film, The Way of Water, as well as three, yet-to-be-released sequels.
-Rohde initially admitted difficulty in adapting the locations depicted in Avatar to the physical realm, as Pandora is portrayed in the films solely through computer-generated imagery.
+Rohde stated that it was initially difficult to adapt the locations depicted in Avatar to the physical realm, as Pandora is portrayed in the films solely through computer-generated imagery.
 Therefore, Imagineering adapted the concept art and digital designs from the films and expanded upon it, with Rohde explaining that "there was not enough detail in those images for an actual place that you're really going to build."

 A major visual feature of Pandora is the Valley of Mo'ara and its floating mountain ranges.
 The 156 foot-tall mountains employ forced perspective to appear larger than they physically are, and are held aloft by steel beams concealed with rockwork and vinery.
 Designers were sent to Zhangjiajie National Forest Park to study the jagged pillar peaks of the Wulingyuan region for inspiration, as well as foliage studies in Hawaii.
 The steel foundations for the floating mountains required a year to complete.
 Pandora's bioluminescent species of flora are also found throughout the area.
 Imagineers created twenty species of Pandoran flora exclusively for the land.
 The landscaping consists of real Earth plant species mixed with sculpted Pandora flora, with each alien plant requiring its own concealed control box to create the necessary amount of illumination in bioluminesce during the evening hours.
 New motion sensor technology developed by Disney Research, allows the plant life to respond to tactile interaction from guests.
 Audio recordings of Pandoran animals create ambient noise throughout the land.

 Unlike previous themed lands and attractions in the company's history, Disney omitted traditional theme park attributes throughout Pandora – The World of Avatar—such as attraction marquees, Disney-branded merchandise, and Mickey Mouse images on the MyMagic+ scanners found in queues—as a way of maintaining the natural theming of the land.
+The rides Avatar Flight of Passage and Na'vi River Journey are advertised only by stylized depictions of an ikran and the Shaman of Songs woven out of reeds.
 The parks' cast members play ACE field experts.